A charge for failure to reduce speed to avoid an accident should not be taken lightly. Illinois Statute 625 ILCS 5/11-601(a) states that:

 The penalty for a failure to yield to an emergency vehicle is a “business offense,” but the fine and impact to your license can be severe.
 You can be fined between $100 and $10,000.
 If you receive a conviction for Failure to Yield to Emergency Vehicle, your license will be suspended by the Illinois Secretary of State for the mandated period.

-Don't face traffic violations without a skilled traffic violation lawyer.
-If you are facing a failure to reduce speed to avoid accident or failure to yield to an emergency vehicle charge in Rockford, Machesney Park, Loves Park, Winnebago County or the nearby Illinois towns and counties, contact traffic violation lawyer Marriett Legal at at (815) 391-0089 or email our office.
+If you are facing a failure to reduce speed to avoid accident or failure to yield to an emergency vehicle charge in Rockford, Machesney Park, Loves Park, Winnebago County or surrounding northern Illinois communities, contact the Law Office of Paul M. Marriett at (815) 391-0089 or email our office.